MicrosoftDocs/iis-docs/iis/configuration/system.webServer/httpRedirect/index.md

 [!code-xml[Main](index/samples/sample2.xml)]

-The following configuration sample adds a wildcard redirection entry that redirects all requests for ASP files to the home page of your Web site.
+The following configuration sample adds a wildcard redirection entry that redirects all requests for PHP files to the home page of your Web site.

 > [!NOTE]
 > This example is useful if you have removed all ASP-based applications from your Web site and you wanted client requests for the old applications to be redirected to the root of your Web site rather than receiving an **HTTP 404 Not Found** response.